Best Self-Care Tips to Help You Commit to Your Goals

 Change Your Perspective

-Perhaps the global health crisis has completely disrupted your daily schedule, creating a variety of lifestyle changes that have impacted your focus, sleep, and mood.
+Perhaps something has recently disrupted your daily schedule, creating a variety of lifestyle changes that have impacted your focus, sleep, and mood.
 Or maybe the unique stresses of these uncertain times have impaired your ability to cope, making you feel completely overwhelmed much of the time.

 You can’t stop what’s happening around the globe, but you can change what’s going on inside your brain to prevent fear from dominating your life.
 Training your brain to think about the things you can control, and not about the things you can’t, can help relieve anxiousness and provide a more optimistic outlook.